-The Company is party to a services agreement (the "Services Agreement") with SP Corporate Services LLC ("SP Corporate").
+The Company is party to a services agreement (the "Services Agreement") with SP Corporate.
 The Services Agreement is automatically renewable on an annual basis unless terminated by either party on any anniversary date, upon at least 30 days written notice.
 SP Corporate is a wholly owned subsidiary of the Company's wholly owned subsidiary SPH Services, Inc. ("SPH Services").
 SPH Services was created to consolidate the executive and corporate functions of the Company and certain of its affiliates, including SP Corporate and Steel Partners LLC ("SPLLC"), and to provide such services to other portfolio companies.
 SPH Services acquired the membership interests of SP Corporate and SPLLC from SPL, an affiliate of the Manager.

 Under the Services Agreement, SP Corporate provides legal, tax, accounting, treasury, consulting, auditing, administrative, compliance, human resources, investor relations and other similar services related to our operation.
 The fee to be paid is agreed upon by SP Corporate and us from time to time.
-SP Corporate earned \$3,000 for the year ended December 31, 2013 under the Services Agreement.
+SP Corporate earned \$3,000 for the year ended December 31, 2014 under the Services Agreement.
+Effective January 1, 2015, the annual fee was increased to \$6,000 due to the restructuring of the Management Agreement with SPGS and the volume of management personnel time allocated to the Company.

 On January 1, 2012, HNH entered into a written management services agreement ("HNH Management Services Agreement") with SP Corporate, which restructured its prior management services arrangements.
+The Company has an approximately 66.1% ownership interest in HNH.
 Pursuant to the HNH Management Services Agreement, SP Corporate agreed to provide HNH with the continued services of Glen M. Kassan, as HNH's Chief Executive Officer, and James F. McCabe, Jr., as HNH's Chief Financial Officer, and certain other employees and corporate services.
 The HNH Management Services Agreement further provided that HNH would pay SP Corporate a fixed annual fee of approximately \$10,980, consisting of (a) \$1,740 in consideration of executive services provided by SP Corporate under the HNH Management Services Agreement, and (b) \$9,240 in consideration of the corporate services provided by SP Corporate under the HNH Management Services Agreement, including, without limitation, legal, tax, accounting, treasury, consulting, auditing, administrative, compliance, environmental health and safety, human resources, marketing, investor relations and other similar services rendered for HNH or its subsidiaries.
 The fees payable under the HNH Management Services Agreement are subject to an annual review and such adjustments as may be agreed upon by SP Corporate and HNH.
 The HNH Management Services Agreement has a term of one year, which will automatically renew for successive one-year periods unless and until terminated in accordance with the terms set forth therein, which include, under certain circumstances, the payment by HNH of a termination fee to SP Corporate.
 On December 21, 2012, the Audit Committee of the Company's Board of Directors resolved that, effective January 1, 2013, certain individuals employed by SP Corporate and their related expenses would be transferred to HNH, and the fee paid under the HNH Management Services Agreement was accordingly reduced by approximately \$2,000.
 The HNH Management Services Agreement was further modified, on March 27, 2013, following the retirement of Glen Kassan as Chief Executive Officer to provide that the services of Jack L. Howard would be provided to HNH as principal executive officer and to adjust the fees payable thereunder to a fixed annual fee of approximately \$1,740 in consideration of executive services provided by SP Corporate and approximately \$7,145 in consideration of the corporate services provided by SP Corporate.